How To Visit Antarctica?

-How much vacation time do I need for Antarctica?
+How much vacation time do I need to visit Antarctica?

-First, figure out how much time you have to get to the 7th continent.
-There are a few ways of getting there, but at least plan for two full weeks away and time in your arrival destinations, like Punta Arenas, Chile.
-It takes at least a full day of travel to get to Santiago, Chile, and then another four and half hour flight to get to Punta Arenas, the gateway to our air-cruise Antarctica expeditions.
+There are a few ways to get there.
+First, take into consideration the time it takes to get to the 7th Continent.
+Plan for two full weeks away and some buffer time in your arrival destinations, like Santiago and Punta Arenas, Chile.
+It takes at least a full day of travel to Santiago, Chile, and then another four and half hour flight to get to Punta Arenas, the gateway to our air-cruise Antarctica expeditions.

 What is the right kind of Antarctica expedition for me?

-We offer four types of air-cruises, each offering you a something different for your Antarctica trip.
+We offer four types of air-cruises, each offering you something different for your Antarctica trip.

 Finding the right expedition to Antarctica also means looking into the value of your trip.
 Antarctica is one of the most remote travel destinations in the world.
 Getting there is an investment of time, energy, and, of course, money.
-Different companies have different models, but we believe that cruising Antarctica on a small ship packs a lot of value.
+Different companies have different models, but we believe that cruising Antarctica on a small ship adds value.

 - Guest to Guide Ratio: Antarctica expedition guides are some of the most exciting people around.
-We have 12 per departure.
 Imagine spending your time in Antarctica with an expert in glaciers, snowshoeing with someone who has climbed Everest, or an Oceanographer who knows the secrets of migrating whales; that’s the crew who will travel with you.
+We have 12 guides per departure.